 The University of Pennsylvania's training requirements follow the IATA regulations for training.
-Therefore, shipping training must be updated every TWO YEARS and when there are significant changes made.
-Always check the EHRS website in January of each year for changes to the IATA regulations.
+Therefore, shipping training must be updated every 24 MONTHS and when there are significant changes made.

+Check the EHRS website for notification of major changes to the IATA regulations.

-Non-compliance to these regulations can result in significant penalties and fines:
+Willful non-compliance to the IATA regulations can result in significant penalties and fines (2023 data):

-- Civial penalty not less than \$250 - Up to \$25,000 fine and up to 5 year jail sentence for individuals willfully violating the regulations - Up to \$500,000 fine per incident for organizations
+- Civil penalty not less than \$96,225 - Up to \$250,000 fine for individuals - Up to \$500,000 fine per incident for organizations - Possible 10-year prison sentence for individuals

 Everyone intending to ship biological materials and/or dry ice must complete the appropriate training.
-Please go to EHRS website for specific instructions for the training program. http://www.ehrs.upenn.edu/programs/bio/transporting/
+Please go to EHRS website for specific instructions for the shipping training program. https://ehrs.upenn.edu/health-safety/shipping/training- requirements-shippers

-Once you have completed the shipping training, you will receive a "Shipping Certification Document" from EHRS.
-Keep these certificates in your personnel file.
+Once you have completed the shipping training, you will have access to your shipping training certificate in Penn WorkDay.
+Keep these certificates in your personnel file for 24 months.